1982 World Series: Aftermath

 The Cardinals would remain competitive for the rest of the decade and returned to the World Series in 1985 and 1987 but lost both times in seven games.
 St. Louis wouldn't get back to the fall classic until 2004 (losing to Boston) and would not win another World Championship until 2006 when they beat Detroit in five games.

-The Brewers have not returned to the World Series as of yet.
-This would be the last championship series of the four major North American sports leagues to feature a team from Milwaukee until the Milwaukee Bucks made and won the 2021 NBA Finals, and the last Wisconsin-based team to play in a championship game until the Green Bay Packers (who at the time of the 1982 World Series played two home games a year at Milwaukee County Stadium and remains de facto supported by Milwaukee today) won Super Bowl XXXI.
+The Brewers have not returned to the World Series as of today.
+This would be the last championship series of the four major North American sports leagues to feature a team from Milwaukee until the Milwaukee Bucks made and won the 2021 NBA Finals, and the last Wisconsin-based team to play in a championship game until the Green Bay Packers (who at the time of the 1982 World Series played two home games a year at Milwaukee County Stadium and remains de facto supported by Milwaukee today) won Super Bowl XXXI in 1997.

 This would be the final World Series where both teams wore pullover style uniforms.
-Starting the next year and continuing until 1990, there would be at least one team with pullover uniforms.
-No team has worn pullover uniforms in the fall classic since 1990.
+From 1984-87, at least one team wore pullovers (although in 1984, the Tigers only wore them on the road).
+No team has worn pullover uniforms in the fall classic since the Cincinnati Reds in 1990.
+The Brewers, who started wearing pullovers in 1972, switched to button-downs in 1990; the Cardinals, one of the earliest adopters of pullovers (1971), were the second-to-last team to ditch them, doing so in 1992 to celebrate the franchise's centennial (the Reds were the last team to wear pullovers, switching in 1993).

 Broadcasting

 This was the final World Series telecast for longtime NBC analyst Tony Kubek, and the only one for veteran announcer Dick Enberg.
-Enberg hosted the pregame shows and alternated play-by-play duties (Enberg called the middle innings) with Joe Garagiola, who was himself working his last Series in that role before moving to the color commentator position alongside Vin Scully (who called the 1982 World Series alongside Sparky Anderson for CBS Radio) the following season.
-Conversely, this was NBC's first Series telecast to feature Bob Costas (who served as a field reporter and hosted the World Series Trophy presentation following Game 7).
-Costas and Kubek would subsequently team up as the network's secondary MLB announcing team from 1983 to 1989.
+Enberg hosted the pregame shows and alternated play-by-play duties (Enberg called the middle innings) with Joe Garagiola, who was himself working his last World Series in that role before moving to the color commentator position alongside Vin Scully (who called the 1982 World Series alongside Sparky Anderson for CBS Radio) the following season.
+Conversely, this was NBC's first World Series telecast to feature Bob Costas (who served as a field reporter and hosted the World Series Trophy presentation following Game 7).
+Costas and Kubek would subsequently team up as NBC's secondary MLB announcing team from 1983 to 1989.
 This included the June 23, 1984, game between St. Louis and Chicago otherwise known as the Ryne Sandberg game.
 Tom Seaver provided pregame analysis and also contributed occasional in-game commentary throughout the series, broadcasting from field level rather than in the booth.

-Locally, the Series was broadcast by the teams' flagship radio stations using their own announcers.
+Locally, the World Series was broadcast by the teams' flagship radio stations using their own announcers.
 In Milwaukee, WISN aired the games with Bob Uecker and Dwayne Mosley announcing, while in St. Louis, KMOX aired the games with Jack Buck and Mike Shannon announcing.